TransportShan/Stable_match_nTo1/README.txt

 - The detailed results obtained by each solution method for all instances are provided in the folder "data", name by "stable matching.csv".

 ## CODE:
-- Code of all algorithms used in our computational experiments is provided in the folder "sourcecode".
+- Code of all algorithms used in our computational experiments is provided in the folder "Stable_match_nTo1".

 ## USAGE:
 - To run an algorithm for solving an instance: